 The most important thing about your bathroom floor is that it’s waterproof and non-slip.
 There are some fantastic vinyl and laminate options available nowadays, so even if you’ve got a tight budget to stick to, you don’t have to compromise on style.

-The most popular choice, of course, is tiles, as these are the most durable when confronted with moisture and steam.
+The most popular choice, of course, are tiles, as these are the most durable when confronted with moisture and steam.
 There are a range of colours, styles and finishes to choose from.
 Tiles will more than likely stand the test of time, more so than other types of flooring.

 Creating the right kind of look in your brand new bathroom goes a long way to achieving your ideal ambient space for relaxing in.
 Do you have a traditional, old fashioned feel in mind with ocean blue tiling and seashell displays, or do you want to go with a fuss-free, minimalistic look with whites, greys and chrome?

 Whether you’re working on a budget or blowing your savings, there are plenty of options to achieve a fresh, modern style to transform your bathroom.
-Perhaps you’ve always fancied a modern and trendy freestanding bathtub, or want to go all out and create your own piece of paradise with a spa-like wet room.
+Perhaps you’ve always fancied a modern and trendy freestanding bathtub or want to go all out and create your own piece of paradise with a spa-like wet room.

 It’s easy to get carried away whilst planning your ideal bathroom suite, but practicality has to come into the mix somewhere.
 If you are planning on starting a family or already have a young brood, then a bath is a must to allow for endless hours of splash time fun and rubber ducks.